Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have gone over the current 57.5-point total in all five games this season.
+- Pittsburgh has combined with its opponents to put up more than 57.5 points in all five games this season.

-- Virginia Tech's games have gone over 57.5 points in only one opportunity this season.
+- Virginia Tech's games have gone over 57.5 points in just one opportunity this season.

-- Saturday's total is 19.5 points lower than the two team's combined 77 points per game average.
+- The two teams combine to score 77 points per game, 19.5 more than the total in this contest.

-- These two squads combine to allow 41.2 points per game, 16.3 fewer than this contest's over/under.
+- These two squads combine to surrender 41.2 points per game, 16.3 fewer than this contest's over/under.

-- Panthers games have an average total of 56.2 points this season, 1.3 fewer than Saturday's over/under.
+- The Panthers and their opponents score an average of 56.2 points per game, 1.3 fewer than Saturday's total.

-- The 57.5 total in this game is 4.1 points higher than the 53.4 average total in Hokies games this season.
+- The 53.4 PPG average total in Hokies games this season is 4.1 points fewer than this game's over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh's games this year have hit the over in all five opportunities.
+- Pittsburgh's games this year have gone over the total in five out of five opportunities.

-- When Pittsburgh records more than 18.6 points, it is 4-1 against the spread and 4-1 overall.
+- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team records more than 18.6 points.

-- In games that Pittsburgh churns out more than 342 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Pittsburgh amasses over 342 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Panthers have five giveaways this season, while the Hokies have eight takeaways .
+- This year, the Panthers have five turnovers, three fewer than the Hokies have takeaways (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.